ansible/ansible/docsite/rst/playbooks_filters.rst

 Note that jinja2 already provides some like abs() and round().

-.. _query_filter:
+.. json_query_filter:

-Query json filter
+JSON Query Filter
 -----------------

-Sometimes you end up with complex data structure in json format and you need to extract only a small set of data within it. **json_query** filter let you query a complexe json structure in order to iterate over it using a with_items for example.
+Sometimes you end up with complex data structure in JSON format and you need to extract only a small set of data within it.
+A **json_query** filter lets you query a complex JSON structure and iterate over it using a with_items structure.

-.. note:: This filter is build upon **jmespath**.
-You can use the same syntax and have a look at this `jmespath examples <http://jmespath.org/examples.html>`_.
+.. note:: This filter is built upon **jmespath**, and you can use the same syntax.
+For examples, see `jmespath examples <http://jmespath.org/examples.html>`_.

 Now, let's take the following data structure::